shady333/InstaActor/README.md

     'docker-compose down'
    ```

-There are a lot of work **TODO**. feel free to contribute if you would like to.
+There are a lot of work **TODO**. feel free to contribute if you would like to :thumbsup:.

 Application workflow is described in short article - [Hey Insta, I'm not a bot!](https://shady333.blogspot.com/2020/01/instagram.html)